goblinhack/zorbash/README.md

 Welcome to the lair of the dread beholder, Zorbash.
 Liberate the Orb of Zorb and defeat Zorbash to win.

+(Well you will once the game is finished! :)

 This is work in progress.
 It's sort of playable right now but probably way too tough.
 Comments and suggestions welcome at this early stage.